reTHINK-project/dev-registry-domain/docs/DomainRegistryUserManual.md

 More details about Cassandra and how to deploy a cluster can be found on [Cassandra's offical website](http://cassandra.apache.org) and [Cassandra's docker hub repository](https://hub.docker.com/_/cassandra/).
 #### Storing requests in a single Cassandra node

+A single Cassandra node may be used to provide persistante information storage.
+However, with a single node, no redundancy is provided.
 Starting the Domain Registry backed with a single database node is quite simple:

 ```
 $ docker run --name cassandra-node -d cassandra:latest